 1. How will you use your harvested water?

 Think about the end uses of your harvested water.
-Knowing what the water will be used for will have a bearing on all the other decisions you need to make as part of the tank installation.
+Knowing what the water will be used for will have a bearing on all the other decisions you need to make as part of the water tank installation.

 2. What size tank will you require?

 The size of the tank depends on the following four factors: 1) How you use your harvested water 2) The size of your roof catchment 3) The annual rainfall 4) Your household water consumption.
-Once you have this information, you can work out how big your tank will need to be to match your requirements.
+Once you have this information, you can work out how big your water tank will need to be to match your requirements.

 3. Where will you position your rainwater tank?

-You know where you will use the water, now work out if there is a location nearby where the tank can be appropriately sited; Some things to consider:
+You know where you will use the water, now work out if there is a location nearby where the water tank can be appropriately sited; Some things to consider:

 - Select a suitable shape and size water tank that fits your preferred location;